Lisa2626/Fantasio/README.md

-# Fantasio
-Normalisation tool for SPIRou spectra
+# Fantasio: Normalisation tool for SPIRou spectra
 =======

-A tool for normalizing stellar spectra, with an interactive GUI.
-Made for SPIRou data.
+A tool for normalizing stellar spectra, using sigma-clipping method, made for SPIRou data.
-Normalization tool order by order, with option allowing the user to remove emission line, adapt the normalization parameters.
+Normalization tool order by order, can be used with an interactive GUI with several option allowing the user to remove emission line, change sigma-clipping parameters and spline fitting parameters (degree and number of knots).
+Visualisation of the normalize spectra while changing the parameters.
-Advice: the best is to use the interactive tool once and then use the automatic normalization.

-Installation:
+- Installation:
-Clone the repository

 You can clone the Fantasio repository directly from GitHub using the following command: